jfjlaros/simpleRPC/docs/usage_host.rst

 -----------

 The API library provides the ``Interface`` class.
-A class instance is made by passing the path to a serial device.
+A class instance is made by passing the path to a serial device to the constructor.

 .. code:: python